giorginolab/infix2pharmml/README.md

 * Logical operators are _not_ supported.
 * Piecewise functions are _not_ supported.
 * Initial conditions and starting time for differential equations are arbitrarily set to zero.
-* Code generation does not rely on the official _libpharmml_ API.
+* Code generation is based on string processing rather than a more appropriate abstract syntax tree, and does not rely on the official [libpharmml](https://sites.google.com/site/pharmmltemp/libpharmml) API.